-Other Elective and UGETC Requirement Options
+Transfer Elective and UGETC Requirement Options

-The listing of Universal General Education Transfer Component (UGETC) courses can be found on page 160.
+The listing of Universal General Education Transfer Component (UGETC) courses can be found on page 98.

-Select from Communication/Humanities, History, Literature, Natural Sciences, Social/Behavioral Sciences (UGETC) on page 156.
-Other Transfer Electives are listed on pages 154-155.
-Other Transfer Electives are listed on page 154.
+Select from Communication/Humanities, History, Literature, Natural Sciences, Social/Behavioral Sciences UGETC courses listed on page 98.
+Other Transfer Electives are listed on pages 96-97.
 See an advisor to determine the best course for your program.